Peter Hofmann

 Peter Hofmann (22 August 1944 – 30 November 2010) was a German tenor who had a successful performance career within the fields of opera, rock, pop, and musical theatre.
-He first rose to prominence as a heldentenor at the Bayreuth festival's Jahrhundertring (Centenary Ring) in 1976, where he drew critical acclaim for his performance of Siegmund in Richard Wagner's Die Walküre.
-He was active as one of the world's leading Wagnerian tenors over the next decade, performing roles like Lohengrin, Parsifal, Siegmund and Tristan at major opera houses and festivals internationally.
+He first rose to prominence as a heldentenor at the Bayreuth festival's Jahrhundertring (Centenary Ring) in 1976, where he drew critical acclaim for his performance of Siegmund in Wagner's Die Walküre.
+He was active as one of the world's leading Wagnerian tenors over the next decade, performing roles such as Lohengrin, Parsifal, and Tristan at major opera houses and festivals internationally.

 Hofmann's busy and demanding schedule in combination with an "imperfect vocal technique", led to intermittent vocal problems which became more prominent in the singer's opera performances in the late 1980s.
 These difficulties led him to completely abandon his opera career in 1989 in favor of pursuing a full-time career in popular music.
 Hofmann had already spent portions of his opera career performing and recording popular music, and he had already achieved success with tours and recordings of classic rock during the mid to late 1980s.
 He continued to perform pop and rock songs until his retirement from performance for health reasons in 1999.
 He had been diagnosed with Parkinson's disease in 1994.

 Early life and education

-Hofmann was born in Marienbad, German Sudetenland (now modern Mariánské Lázně, Czech Republic), and grew up in Darmstadt.
+Hofmann was born in Marienbad, German Sudetenland (now Mariánské Lázně, Czech Republic), and grew up in Darmstadt.
 In his youth, before receiving any training in classical music, he was a singer in a rock band.
-He was a youth decathlon competitor and served seven years in the West German Armed Forces, during which time he began studying singing privately.
+He was a youth decathlon competitor and served seven years in the Bundeswehr, during which time he began studying singing privately.
 After being honorably discharged with a financial bonus, he entered the Hochschule für Musik Karlsruhe where he was trained as an opera singer.